Updated: Feb 8

 Before I dive into the first activity, let me emphasize one concept.
 The two-handed backhand is a shot that is driven by your non dominant hand.

-You have to visualise that you are pushing the ball forward with the non dominant hand and not pulling from the dominant hand.
+You have to visualize that you are pushing the ball forward with the non dominant hand and not pulling from the dominant hand.
 Your dominant hand, in this technique, acts as a support to give you the stability to drive the ball.

 First Drill: Hit a forehand shot with your non dominant hand